naham6/medicine-store-system/README.md

 * **Data Persistence:** Uses CSV files (`medicines.csv`) to save data permanently.
 * **Validation:** Prevents selling more stock than available.

+## How to Run
+type "chmod +x store_management.sh" to make it executable

+run by "./store_management.sh"

 ## 🖥️ User Interface Preview
 Since this runs in the terminal, the interface looks like this: